Salamek/Shadow-of-Dust/README.markdown

 ## Compiling on Linux
 The build system uses SCons, so you just need to run scons from the neo directory.
 In a Debian/Ubuntu system:

-## Compiling on Windows
-WIndows is not supported right now!

 ```bash
 pacman -Sy scons
 ```